au-ts/multikernel-manifest/README.md

     which is shared across cores. seL4 either needs a way to partition which IRQs are used on each core, or some way to ensure that the values are consistent.

-    Currently we just trust the userspace to not configure IRQs from multiple cores.
+    Currently all IRQs other than SGIs go to core 0, and so drivers which use IRQs must live on core 0.

 2. What happens when we need more cross-core notifications than there are SGIs?